Hazelwood School: 2000–10

 In 2003, the Sports Hall was built adjoining Willow building.

-Following the departure of Mr Synge in 2004, Mr Hawkins took on the post of Headmaster for a year, followed Mr McDuff in 2005.
+Following the departure of Mr Synge in 2004, Mr Hawkins took on the post of headmaster for a year, followed Mr McDuff in 2005.

-In 2009, Hazelwood merged with Laverock School, a local girls’ preparatory school, situated in central Oxted.
-The Laverock site was developed to open as a 50-week nursery called The Larks, operating as part of the Hazelwood charity.
+In 2009, Hazelwood merged with Laverock School, a local girls' preparatory school, situated in central Oxted.
+The Laverock site was developed to open as a 50-week nursery called the Larks, operating as part of the Hazelwood charity.

 2010 to date

-Mrs Maxine Shaw became headmistress in 2010.
-Hazelwood's vision evolved with the implementation of new initiatives and ideas: logo rebranding, the purple octopus concept and a greater opportunity for outdoor learning.
-The number of pupils on roll soared to over 500.

-In 2013, a Forest Schools programme started and in 2014, a classroom in the trees was built to complement the school's commitment to outdoor learning.
+Maxine Shaw became headmistress in 2010.

-Also in 2014, a vast building project was unveiled to replace the 1970s classrooms to the front and side of the main building.
+In 2014 building started to replace the 1970s classrooms to the front and side of the main building.

-In 2015, The Larks was rebranded as Hazelwood School Nursery and Early Years for children aged 6 months to 4 years.
+In 2015, the Larks was rebranded as Hazelwood School Nursery and Early Years for children aged 6 months to 4 years.

-Mrs Shaw left the school at the end of the summer term 2016 to take over as headmistress of St. Paul's Junior School (previously called Colet Court) Lindie Louw took over as the schools second headmistress from September 2016, after many years as Deputy Head at the school.
+Mrs Shaw left the school at the end of the summer term 2016 to take over as headmistress of St. Paul's Junior School (previously called Colet Court) Lindie Louw took over as the school's second headmistress from September 2016, after many years as deputy head at the school.